drakejoshua/css-svg-effects/README.md

 # css-svg-effects
-A collection of html&amp;css files that i'musing to do some cool css text effects and hone my css skills
+A collection of html&amp;css files that i'musing to do some cool css svg effects and hone my css skills